 The Mississauga Chapter is launching a Licensure Assistance Program in your area.
 This program is designed to link licensed Professional Engineers (Guides) with Engineering Interns to provide guidance and support to the intern as he/she progresses towards professional licensure status.

-This Licensure Assistance Program is expected to run from June 15, 2014 to Dec.
-15, 2014.
-You would be expected to meet with your Guide/Intern for at least 2 hours a month over that time period and to provide feedback to the Chapter.
+This Licensure Assistance Program is expected to run from June 2016 to December 2016.
+You would be expected to meet with your guide/intern for at least 2 hours a month over that time period and to provide feedback to the Chapter.

-Your valuable experience is needed to help guide a young intern to licensure.
-Volunteer to be a part of this great, new initiative!
+Your valuable experience is needed to help guide an intern to licensure.
+Volunteer to be a part of this great initiative!

-For more information and to apply (Guide and Intern- by April 25th), please click on
+For more information and to apply, please click on